jDeBok/EECS581_Project2/documentation/project_plan.md

   - The full array of all ships -- should be only when placing ships at the beginning, the rest of the time we can rely on passing the boards
   - This means its an array of arrays - the first entry corresponds to all of player 1's ships and so on
 - boards
-  - Also an array of arrays, where this time the inner arrays are the boards for each player
+  - Also an array of arrays, where this time the inner arrays are the boards for each player.
+General structure of accessing is: \[player]\[row]\[column]
-  - will be passed after pretty much every action in the main game
+  - will be passed to the UI after pretty much every action in the main game
 - isHit
   - Boolean for whether or not a shot was a hit
   - Bad shots (shooting the same spot) are controlled by an enum in the message code